antmicro/kenning-pipeline-manager/README.md

 Pipeline Manager requires `npm`, `python` and `pip` for installing dependencies, building and (optionally) running - use package manager to install those packages.

-The backend of the application has a list of requirements in the `requirements.txt` file.
+The backend of the application has a list of requirements in the `pyproject.toml` file.
 They can be installed using `pip`:

 ```
-pip install -r requirements.txt
+pip install .
 ```

 All of `npm` modules needed for the frontend of the application are installed automatically during build.